serlo/notification-mail-service/README.md

 For running scripts you need Node, Yarn and Typescript installed.
 Use `yarn mysql` to prompt to the cli of your local databse.
 Use `smtps://test:test@localhost:2500/?skip_ssl_verify=true` to set you stmp.
-Navigate to the `http://localhost:8080/` to see you local mail client.
+Navigate to the `http://localhost:8080/` to see your local mail client.